chisophugis/lbd/source/llvmstructure.rst

 The direction (i.e. taken/not taken) of the conditional jump instructions JGT, JLT, JGE, JLE, JEQ, JNE is determined by the N and Z flags in the SW register.

-Cpu0's stages of instruction execution
+Cpu0's Stages of Instruction Execution
 ++++++++++++++++++++++++++++++++++++++

 The Cpu0 architecture has a three-stage pipeline.
 The stages are instruction fetch (IF),